Termux: Overview

 Packages are cross-compiled with Android NDK and have compatibility patches to get them working on Android.
 Since all files are installed in the application directory, rooting is not required.

 There are more than one thousand packages available, and users can submit requests for new ones.

 Alternatively, packages can be compiled from source, as Termux supports a variety of build tools including CMake, Meson, GNU Autotools, as well as compilers for C++, Rust, Go, Swift, and other programming languages.

 Termux can also install interpreters for languages like Ruby, Python, and JavaScript.

 Terminal-based text editors such as Emacs and Vim can be installed.
-It is also possible to execute GUI applications in Termux by using a VNC server and installing a desktop environment (Xfce, LXQt, MATE) or window manager.
+It is also possible to execute GUI applications in Termux by using a VNC or X server and installing a desktop environment (Xfce, LXQt, MATE) or window manager.

 Another popular use case for Termux is its ability to run containers of various Linux distributions which would normally use the chroot command without requiring root privileges by using PRoot.
 This provides access to many more packages through the package manager of the distribution of choice than would directly be accessible in Termux, though popular application container formats such as Flatpak and Snap cannot be used without root access as they require filesystem mounting permissions.